 Fatty Liver Disease is becoming more and more prevalent in the US, but not just because of alcohol.
-In fact, it's present at greater and greater numbers among the non drinking population.
-Studies show that the common denominator seems to be excess consumption of fructose.
-So, if you live on fast food and processed food, you are likely ingesting a frightening amount of high fructose corn syrup or another high fructose sweetener.
-If you’re using alcohol, and it’s best friend, junk food, your risk for fatty liver disease doubles!
+In fact—it's present at greater and greater numbers among the non drinking population.
+Studies show that the common denominator seems to be by excess consumption of fructose.
+If you live on fast food and processed food, you're likely ingesting a frightening amount of high fructose corn syrup, or another high fructose sweetener.
+If you’re using alcohol, and it’s best friend, junk food—your risk for fatty liver disease doubles.

 This is a recipe that can be adapted so many ways.
-The only thing I would not change is soaking the buckwheat.
+The only thing I wouldn't change is, soaking the buckwheat.
 When I was first developing this recipe, I made it without soaking the buckwheat and it was like chewing on gravel.
-Other than that, substitute oils, grains, nuts, fruits, whatever sounds good or better yet, whatever you have on hand.
+Other than that—substitute oils, grains, nuts, fruits, and whatever sounds good or better yet, whatever you have on hand.

 I've included Goji Berries and raw dried white mulberries for an extra superfood punch.

 Goji berries have tons of health benefits I could list.
 Vitamin C being at the top, but what I find remarkable is that they contain all 9 essential amino acids (the ones we don't make ourselves) which is pretty crazy for a fruit or berry!

 I would eat dried mulberries just for their crunchy goodness.
 But they too, have pretty great health benefits.
 Vitamin C, iron and potassium.
 I know I shouldn't play favorites, but along with magnesium, potassium is one of my favorite minerals.
 They're thought to help lower cholesterol, regulate blood sugar AND help prevent fatty liver disease.

 My recipe is down below just for you!

 Subscribe to my email list for more yummy bites.